ibm-ecosystem-engineering/QueryCraft/document/Step 7. Query Analysis.md

 The output of the Evaluation service is dynamically read as the input of the QueryAnalysisDashboard.

-The input for the query correction can be configured (if required) in the QueryAnalysisDashboard section of the superConfig.ini file:
+The input for the query correction can be configured (if required) in the QueryAnalysisDashboard section of the simpleConfig.ini file:

 `folder_name =output/evalResults/`